IQA World Cup: 2025 World Cup

 On the 15th of October 2024, it was announced that the 2025 World cup would be held in Tubize, Belgium with 31 teams participating.
 The tournament was hosted in Proximus-Basecamp, with the third place play-off and the final taking at the 8,000 capacity, Stade Edmond Leburton.
 Initially, it was planned to hold the final on an indoor pitch at Proximus-Basecamp, labelled Pitch 1 during the event, however due to unprecedented demand for tickets, a larger venue was selected.
 Pitch 1 was the subject of controversy during the event.
 Unlike the rest of the pitches, which used synthetic AstroTurf, the indoor pitch was much firmer and more akin to a futsal pitch.
 This resulted in a number of injuries and teams refusing to play on the pitch.
 This was resolved by moving the pitch outside, alongside the others used at the tournament.

 The tournament itself provided some shock results.
 4-time champions, the USA were knocked out at the Semi-Finals by European Champions Germany.
 European Finalists England were knocked out in the Quarter-Finals by hosts Belgium, whom advanced to the final, beating Australia in the other Semi.
 The Third place playoff was a tightly contested game, watched by a bumper crowd.
 Australia took to an early lead, but were quickly caught by the US.
 The game remained close into the 20th minute, when the flag entered the pitch.
 With the Score at US 80-60 AUS, the Australian seeker caught the flag within 7 seconds, giving Australia the win (90*-80) and the bronze medal.
 This was followed by an all European final, between Belgium and Germany.
 Another highly contested and close game, with both teams having flag-catches ruled out, Belgium were the eventual winners 170*-90, becoming the first European team to win the World Cup, as well as doing so in front of a home crowd.

+2027 World Cup

+On the 31st May 2026, It was announced that the 2027 IQA world cup was to be held at Barn Elms Sport Centre in London.
+The tournament will take place between 23 and 25 July 2027.
+With this, London becomes the first city to host both a European Games and a World Cup.
+The United Kingdom also becomes the first country to host 2 World Cups.

+2029 World Cup

+On the 26th March 2026, the IQA announced Calgary and Fukushima (city) as the finalists to host the 2029 tournament.
+On the 22nd August 2026, it was confirmed that Fukushima would host the 2029 World Cup between the 11-13 May 2029.
+This will be the first World Cup to be hosted outside of Europe or North America.